 The Non-Metallic Mineral Mining and Quarrying subdivision is expected to be highly affected by COVID-19.
 Exports of some commodities, such as lithium, will likely be disrupted by the closure or reduced output of factories across the globe.
 Other industries in this subdivision, such as the Gravel and Sand Quarrying industry, have a primarily domestic focus and are therefore less likely to be directly affected by international trade conditions.
 However, a slowdown in domestic construction activity, particularly in the residential sector, is anticipated to affect demand for some operators in the subdivision.
-Operators in this subdivision with a domestic focus may benefit from domestic spending on infrastructure projects as the Federal Government seeks to support economic activity.
+Operators in this subdivision with a domestic focus may benefit from domestic spending on infrastructure projects as federal and state governments seek to support economic activity.
+For example, the Victorian Government assembled the Building Victoria's Recovery Taskforce to support activity in the construction sector during the COVID-19 outbreak and encourage economic activity.
 The Diamond and Gemstone Mining industry may benefit from investors seeking to move wealth from risky assets, such as stocks, to alternative stores of wealth, such as diamonds.
 Weak oil prices are expected to exert downward pressure on operating costs, assisting the viability of firms in this subdivision.